simkovic/simkovic.github.io/references.md

 Oaksford, M., & Chater, N. (1998).
 Rationality in an uncertain world: Essays on the cognitive science of human reasoning.
 Psychology Press/Erlbaum (UK) Taylor & Francis.

+Pearl, J. (2000).
+Causality: models, reasoning and inference.
+Cambridge: MIT press.

 Pratt, J. W. (1962).
 On the foundations of statistical inference: Discussion.
 Journal of the American Statistical Association, 57, 314-315.

 Skinner, B.F.
 (1959) A case history in scientific method.
 The American Psychologist.
 221-233.